-Long-running Brit Com following the exploits of the employees of the Ladies and Gentlemen's ready-to-wear departments of Grace Brothers, a London department store, probably a Fictional Counterpart to Harrod's.
+Long-running BBC sitcom created by David Croft and Jeremy Lloyd, following the exploits of the employees of the Ladies and Gentlemen's ready-to-wear departments of Grace Brothers, a London department store, probably a Fictional Counterpart to Harrod's.
 The show lasted from September 1972 to April 1985.
 A total of 69 episodes in ten seasons.In classic Brit Com tradition, the episodes generally had relatively little in the way of plot.
 Individual episode storylines were largely a framing device to deliver a rapid-fire series of double entendres, typically dealing with the reactions (or over-reactions) of the staff to the latest management scheme, or tension between the Ladies' and Gentlemen's departments.
-Almost every episode ended with the characters dressing up in silly outfits.
+Almost every episode in later seasons ended with the characters dressing up in silly outfits.
 The show rarely strayed beyond the department floor, and almost never left the confines of the store itself.Came twentieth in Britain's Best Sitcom.The core characters of the show were:

 Mr. Humphries, associate (later senior) assistant on the Men's counter.
 Ambiguously Camp Gay: the general confusion about his sexual orientation made up much of the show's jokes.
 Among his perennial gags was the substitution of a deep baritone for his usual effeminate voice when answering the telephone.